Greg Mancz: Professional career

+Pre-draft

 Mancz attended the 2015 NFL Combine but did not work out due to his January 2015 shoulder injury.
-He was rated the eighth best center in the 2015 NFL Draft by NFLDraftScout.com.
+He was rated the eighth best center in the 2015 NFL draft by NFLDraftScout.com.
 Lance Zierlein of NFL.com said that "Based on Mancz's tape and history, one would have to expect that he will find a way to succeed in the league."
 Zierlein projected him as a sixth or seventh round pick.
 Chris Burke of SI.com projected Mancz as a mid to late fifth round pick.

 Houston Texans

-Mancz signed with the Houston Texans on May 8, 2015, after going undrafted in the 2015 Draft.
+Mancz signed with the Houston Texans on May 8, 2015, after going undrafted in the 2015 draft.
 He played in the first three games of the 2015 season but was inactive for the next five games.
 In late October, he suffered a knee injury that required surgery.
-He was placed on season-ending injured reserve on November 3, 2015.
+He was placed on season-ending injured reserve on November 3.
 He was taken off injured reserve on February 8, 2016.

 In August 2016, he became the team's starting center after a season-ending injury to Nick Martin.
-He started all 16 games for the Texans in 2016.
-He also started the team's two playoff games.
+He started all 16 regular season games for the Texans in 2016, and also started the team's two playoff games.
+Mancz was the first lineman in team history to start every game in a season.

 With Martin returning from injury in 2017, Mancz began the season as the team's primary backup along the interior of the offensive line.
 During the Week 1 game against the Jacksonville Jaguars on September 10, Mancz replaced starting left guard Xavier Su'a-Filo to begin the second half but was shifted to right guard after an injury to Jeff Allen.
 Mancz then started the Week 2 game against the Cincinnati Bengals on September 14 at right guard.
-On September 18, Texans head coach Bill O'Brien stated that Mancz would remain the starting right guard even if Allen is healthy.
+On September 18, Texans head coach Bill O'Brien stated that Mancz would remain the starting right guard even if Allen was healthy.
 Mancz then started the Week 3 game against the New England Patriots on September 24.
-Mancz missed the Week 4 game against the Tennessee Titans on October 1 due to a knee injury.
+However, he missed the Week 4 game against the Tennessee Titans on October 1 due to a knee injury.
+On October 4, he returned to practice with a protective brace on his knee.
+From Weeks 5 to 12, Mancz only appeared in two games; a non-starting role in both Week 8 and Week 10.
+He then started the team's final five games of the season; the first three at right guard and the last two at center.

-On August 31, 2018, Mancz signed a two-year contract extension with the Texans through the 2020 season.